json-api-dotnet/JsonApiDotNetCore/docs/usage/routing.md

     }
 }
 ```
-It is required to match your custom url with the public name of the associated resource.
+It is required to match your custom url with the exposed name of the associated resource.

 ## Advanced Usage: Custom Routing Convention